z-------------/Asciify/README.md

 ## How to use it

 asciify is actually really easy to use.
-All you have to do is call `asciify.asciify({ image: myAwesomeImage })`, with other options optional.
+All you have to do is call `asciify.asciify(image)`, with other options optional.

 ### `asciify.asciify(image, options)`